netsec-ethz/rains/design-scalable-signature-updates.md

 In SCION every ISD will have a root zone.
 A client obtains the root public key(s) of its ISD through the TRC file which is the root of trust in a SCION network.

-## Open questions

-- How to distinguish between outage, breach from a zone view
-- How to distinguish between outage, breach, or revocation from a client view

 ## Sources